martinthomson/quic-tls/draft-thomson-quic-tls.md

    frames for both congestion management and stream multiplexing.
 Framing additionally provides a liveness testing capability (the PING frame).

-5. Crypto provides confidentiality and integrity protection for frames.
-All frames are protected after the handshake completes on stream 1.
+5. Encryption provides confidentiality and integrity protection for frames.
+All frames are protected based on keying material derived from the TLS connection running on stream 1.
 Prior to this, data is protected with the 0-RTT keys.

 6. Multiplexed streams are the primary payload of QUIC.
 These provide reliable, in-order delivery of data and are used to carry the encryption handshake and